jamcowl/PORTMANTEAU-BOT/README.md

 ## How are the portmanteaux constructed?

-Here's a brief summary of the procedure:
+Here's a brief summary of the procedure, for which you can read the source code in the function [makepm()](demoPM.py#L71):

 1. Look for 3-letter strings in common - if found, stitch the words together over those.
 Otherwise, continue.